pythonanywhere/help_pages/articles/PythonVersions.md

 .. type: text
 -->

-Which versions of Python you have available to you depend on the system image that your account uses.
+Which versions of Python you have available to you depends on the system image that your account uses.
 The system image is essentially the version of the operating system that your code runs under, and is set when you initially create your account, but you can